What to expect from this recipe

 stack of vegan chocolate bars with melted chocolate pouring over them.Pin

 It kinda goes without saying, but for this recipe in particular it is important to have all your bits and bobs ready to go.
-The last thing you want is to be fumbling around trying to get a water bath ready mid chocolate making!
+The last thing you want is to be fumbling around trying to get a water bath ready mid-chocolate making!
 So read the recipe, read it again, and get all of your equipment and ingredients prepped in advance.

 Water, and any other liquid that is.
 Traditional chocolate recipes are based on fats.
 If the liquid is added to the mix this will cause the chocolate to seize.
 Basically, your beautiful shiny chocolate will go dull and clump together.

-3. Use powdered sugars
+3. Use Powdered Sugar

-Avoiding adding water means that it's also a good idea to avoid using liquid sweeteners such as maple syrup or agave.
+It's also a good idea to avoid using liquid sweeteners such as maple syrup or agave.
 The key is to use sugar that has a very fine powder consistency such as icing sugar.
 Using granulated sugar will give your chocolate a gritty texture, as sugar crystals need water to dissolve (which we're avoiding in this chocolate recipe).

 For a refined sugar-free option, I recommend using coconut sugar that has been blended down into a powdery consistency.
 This step will take a little patience, but it will be totally worth it to give you the smoothest consistency possible for homemade chocolate.